 TOP TIP: Swipe the mechanical pencil lightly across some fine emery sandpaper regularly to maintain the sloping edge.
 Make it a habit after every few strokes.

 I drew in the wrinkles under the eye and shaded the underside to make them more 3D.

 Step 6: Draw the Giraffes Horns and Define the Mouth

 Things are going well and I stay on the left side and draw in the top eyelids.
-I draw some longer white whiskers around the mouth with a Tombo mono eraser pen.
+I draw some longer white whiskers around the mouth with a Tombo Mono Eraser Pen (affiliate).